marcysutton/js-a11y-workshop/README.md

 # Accessibility in JavaScript Applications

-Learn the necessary techniques and tools for building inclusive web applications with JavaScript from Gatsby's Head of Learning Marcy Sutton.
+Learn the necessary techniques and tools for building inclusive web applications with JavaScript from Marcy Sutton.

 Presented at Frontend Masters!
 You can view the videos that go along with the workshop material in the [Accessibility in JavaScript Application course](https://frontendmasters.com/courses/javascript-accessibility/).